MoreenRach/WWW_HTTP/README.md

 ### Development setup
 To use the Vue framework you need to have [node installed](https://nodejs.org/en/download/).
 We recommend the LTS version.
 Please choose to install `npm` with it.

+Please note: When using Linux please make sure you are **not** working on a NTFS or FAT file system!

 After installing all these packages, you can `cd` into the root directory of the Vue app ([vue](vue)).
 Then execute

 ```bash